rjsylvia/COSC-473/README.md

 - [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 3/29) This feature is tentatively scheduled to be tested for part of our meeting time this week (Thursday, March 31st).**

-- [x] ****BUG FIX**** The custom font that was set in cosc_monitors.css was not applying to the document.
-This is now fixed (**currently not in repo**) and all font is changed to use the same font style of the more up-to-date IUP web sites.

-- [x] ****BUG FIX**** Randomly, the livestream will sometimes no longer automatically play on load and constantly buffer.
-The cause has been identified as the stream was having server issues out of our control for serveral days straight.
-Therefore, it was replaced with a new news live feed (**currently not in repo**).

 Tentative deadline for all major functionality of web app: **Thursday, April 7th, 2016**